v7h-lab/v7h-lab/README.md

 Hi, I'm Venkatesh 👋

 I'm a product designer turned builder.
-Currently advising early stage startups on design strategy and helping scale design at The AI collective - non profit design community.
+Currently advising early stage startups on design strategy and helping scale design at The AI collective - non profit builder community.

 ### What I work on